sebastianhaberey/easyborg/README.md

     "/Users/example/Documents",
 ]

+[environment]
+BORG_PASSCOMMAND = "cat /Users/example/passphrase.txt"

 [repositories.BACKUP]
 type = "backup"
 url = "/Volumes/HD/backup"
 ```

-Call _easyborg info_ to generate a quickstart configuration file with a bunch of settings for demonstration.
-Its
+Call _easyborg info_ to generate a quickstart configuration file with a bunch of other settings for demonstration.
-path will be listed in the output:
+The path to the new configuration file will be listed in the output:

 ```
 $ easyborg info